artmetla/DejaView/docs/concepts/service-model.md

 NOTE: In rare circumstances a process can host more than one producer and hence more than one shared memory buffer.
-This can be the case for a process bundling third-party libraries that in turn include the Perfetto client library.
+This can be the case for a process bundling third-party libraries that in turn include the DejaView client library.
 Concrete example: at some point in the future Chrome might expose one Producer for tracing within the main project, one for V8 and one for Skia (for each child process).